A Precise Photometric Ratio via Laser Excitation of the Sodium Layer II: Two-photon Excitation Using Lasers Detuned from 589.16 nm and 819.71 nm Resonances: Estimated Impact on Measurements of Dark Energy from Type Ia Supernovae

 \section{Estimated Impact on Measurements of Dark Energy from Type Ia Supernovae}

 We estimate the impact on the precision of upcoming measurements of the dark energy equation of state as a function of redshift, $w(z)$, from the photometric ratio calibration provided by this LPRS.
-Our analysis proceeds in an analogous way to the impact analysis that is described in Section~9 of the first article in this pair of articles.
+Our analysis proceeds in an analogous way to the impact analysis that is described in Section~\href{https://arxiv.org/pdf/2001.10958.pdf#sec9}{9} of \citetalias{Alb20a}.
 In particular, we also use the typical parametrization $w(z) = w_0 + \frac{z}{1 + z}w_a$ here (where the quantities $w_0$ and $w_a$ respectively parameterize the equation of state of dark energy at the present time, and the amount of change in the equation of state of dark energy over cosmic history).
-And again we use the typical figure of merit $\mathcal{F}_{\rm DE} \equiv [{\rm det}\,\mathbf{C}(w_0,w_a)]^{-\frac{1}{2}}$, where $\mathbf{C}(w_0,w_a)$ is the covariance matrix of the $(w_0,w_a)$ estimations, to characterize the expected performance of a measurement of the properties of dark energy.
+And again we use the typical figure of merit $\mathcal{F}_{\rm DE} \equiv [{\rm det}\,\mathbf{C}(w_0,w_a)]^{-\frac{1}{2}}$, where $\mathbf{C}(w_0,w_a)$ is the covariance matrix of the $(w_0,w_a)$ estimations, to characterise the expected performance of a measurement of the properties of dark energy.